erikdelange/RESTful-Web-Service/README.md

 - A minimal web app to view and maintain the todo list, using calls to the web service.

 The web service and app are built using the *Bottle* web framework.
-All replies from the web service are structured following the *jsend* conventions.
+All replies from the web service are structured following the *jsend* conventions (see: https://github.com/omniti-labs/jsend).
 The Bottle web page templates are built on top off the bootstrap framework.

-In the project the directory structure for the WEB API and the GUI application server are mixed.
+Within this project the directory structure for the WEB API and the GUI application server are mixed.
 See below the relevant parts for each of them.

 ##### WEB API server